Colourful Northern India

 - Hand luggage on domestic flights is limited to 7 kg per person.

-- South African Nationals require a e-visa to enter India.
+- South African Nationals require an e-visa to enter India.
 This is currently available free of charge.
 Passports must be valid at least 6 months after tour dates, with sufficient blank pages.

-- There is a risk of Malaria and a Yellow Fever certificate may be required depending on country of origin and stop-over.
+- There is a risk of Malaria, and a Yellow Fever certificate may be required depending on the country of origin and stop-over.

 Reservations